 I often get asked (always when I’m scoffing my face in), “you eat so much, how are you not fat?”.

-It’s a stereotype that East Asians are naturally ‘skinny’.
-Some say that we’re lucky; we’re mysterious creatures who possess magical genes that aid metabolism.
-While genes are a contributing determinant, I’ve been doing some digging and besides being Maybelline ‘Maybe She’s Born With It’, there are the lifestyle and cultural factors that help us maintain a healthy weight.
+It’s a stereotype that East Asians are naturally ‘thin’.
+Some say that we’re lucky; our mysterious genes aid metabolism.
+While genes are a contributing factor, I’ve been doing some real digging.
+Besides being Maybelline (‘Maybe She’s Born With It’), there are the lifestyle and cultural factors that help us maintain a healthy weight.

 I’m going to share them with you.
-Welcome to the secret tips of Asia.
+Welcome to the secret ‘diet’ tips of Asia.

 No. I’m not going to give you some lame faddy diet.
 All that maple syrup, air, baby food & no-carbs-after-six bullocks, is not good for you.

 I don’t want to shock your body drastically because any weight you lose temporarily, will just creep back up on you — like that creepy stalker that just won’t take the hint.

 These nuggets (not the chicken kind, soz) of wisdom have been passed down generation to generation.

 It’s about the facts, nutrition, science and food coming together.
 I’m going to split this post into three sections: mentality, food and fitness.

 In Asian culture, there is no liability for eating.
 Guilt leads to anxiety and stress leads to overeating.
 Eating brings people together; it’s supposed to be a joyous occasion.

 (Vs. Western culture) Asians talk so openly about weight which eliminates guilt.
 If I’ve gained or lost weight, my mum will tell me.
 I don’t get offended.
 If I’ve gained weight, I’ve gained weight.
 If I’ve lost weight, I’ve lost weight.
 Who gives a f**k if we’re chubby this week?